 Ensure Proper Nutrition

 Your baby will need optimal nutrition to aid tissue healing following tongue tie surgery.
 Feeding can become a difficult process due to soreness caused by the procedure.
 Promote recovery by adopting new feeding techniques such as bottle feeding or breastfeeding in babies.
 Using a bottle might offer more comfort during feeding initially.
 Always ensure your baby is well-hydrated and well-fed to speed up recovery following tongue tie surgery.
+Hubbard Dental will explain all necessary post-operative processes as well as provide informational literature to make the healing process as streamlined and easy as possible.

 Provide Sufficient Pain Relief

 Post-surgery, children and babies may exhibit signs of pain, such as excessive crying or difficulty sleeping.
 To manage any discomfort or pain resulting from the surgery, use child pain medicines.
 Over-the-counter pain medicine can be helpful during the tongue tie procedure recovery.
 However, consult your pediatrician or pharmacist before administering any medication to your child.
+Our commitment to fostering effective collaboration between medical care providers allows us to work with your child’s primary care doctor to make sure the right postoperative options are provided.

 Monitor for Complications